 Such prayer is destined to DEFEAT the strategies of the enemy.
 Such prayer is designed to PREPARE the way for the salvation of the lost.
 Such prayer is designated to BUILD UP and edify the body of Christ in holy faith.

-Christ is the invisible head of the Church – Who is seated in heavenly places, and the Church is the visible body of Christ – who are His representatives on earth – for we are one with Him and He is one with us – we are in Christ and He is in us.
+Christ is the invisible head of the Church – Who is seated in heavenly places, and the Church is the visible body of Christ – who are His representatives on earth – for we are one with Him and He is one with us.
+We are in Christ and He is in us.

 The Second Adam

 But remember that we are part of His body and together we are His fullness.
-We are various and individual members – that make up the Body of Christ, – and He is the HEAD.
+We are various and individual members that make up the Body of Christ – and He is the HEAD.

-The church is the body of Christ – being filled with the fullness of Him.
+The Church is the body of Christ – being filled with the fullness of Him.

-What the Lord needs is an open, pure spirit towards Himself, and love towards all saints; the Lord will bring into His greater fullness where there is a genuine love one to the other - in Him....
-The Ephesian letter in which there is the fullest unveiling of heavenly truth in the deepest teaching concerning the Church, the Body of Christ, is from start to finish the golden thread of love running all through; this is significant when you consider what the letter contains.
+What the Lord needs is an open, pure spirit towards Himself, and love toward all saints; the Lord will bring into His greater fullness where there is a genuine love one to the other - in Him....
+The Ephesian letter in which there is the fullest unveiling of heavenly truth in the deepest teaching concerning the Church, the Body of Christ, there is from start to finish the golden thread of love running all through; this is significant when you consider what the letter contains.
 1 Corinthians 13 is the great chapter on love, and is put over beside all the gifts.